mjhea0/donut-tycoon/overview.md

 | employee create | `POST`| `/employees`  |  `/employees`
 | employee destroy | `POST`| `/employees/1/delete`  |  `/employees/:employee_id/delete`

-> Add the destroy last, after you finish the other resources.
+> You can change the methods for update and destroy to `PUT` and `DELETE` with jQuery if you'd like.

  **Employee index page**
   - Lists all of the employees